optimalstrategy/sms_forwarder_app/README.md

 ## Managing Settings
 You can reset the settings by pressing the green round button in the bottom right corner.
-Tapp accept to confirm.
+Tap accept to confirm.
 This will also turn off forwarding.
 <p align="center">
   <img src="screenshots/reset_settings_popup.jpg" width="270" height="537">
 </p>